yungshenglu/ONOS-Practice/src/tutorials/2_build/README.md

-# Tutorial 2 - Build a ONOS App With Maven
+# Tutorial 2 - Build the ONOS App With Maven

 We are going to build ONOS App with template in this tutorial.